openshift/origin/README.md

 For questions or feedback, reach us on [IRC on #openshift-dev](https://botbot.me/freenode/openshift-dev/) on Freenode or post to our [mailing list](https://lists.openshift.redhat.com/openshiftmm/listinfo/dev).

-NOTE: OpenShift release candidate 1 is available on the [releases page](https://github.com/openshift/origin/releases).
+NOTE: OpenShift Origin 1.0 has been released [releases page](https://github.com/openshift/origin/releases).
 Feedback, suggestions, and testing are all welcome!

 Security!!!